Sage-is/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 :::danger

-If set to `False`, authentication will be disabled for your Sage WebUI instance.
+If set to `False`, authentication will be disabled for your Sage.is AI-UI instance.
 However, it's important to note that turning off authentication is only possible for fresh installations without any existing users.
 If there are already users registered, you cannot disable authentication directly.
 Ensure that no users are present in the database, if you intend to turn off `WEBUI_AUTH`.